 If you are in no rush, you may want to opt for the occasional bus ride.
 Distances are such that at times you may be spending 20+ hours on a bus, but buses are usually very comfortable, with fully reclining seats and an entertainment system, and they will also share some (basic) meals.
 You should book your bus seats in advance.

 Driving in Argentina can be challenging.
 The distances are terribly long, and in Patagonia the wind is so powerful that you’ll feel your car may take off any time.
 Having said so, a road trip through Argentina can also be a fun experience, especially if you can break down your trip and visit more places along the way.
 I have driven myself in the northern provinces (Salta and the Quebradas) and had a blast.
 Beware that lot of rental companies will apply limitations on the number of km you can cover!

 What to pack

 Make sure to pack smartly, as Buenos Aires and Mendoza tend to get very hot in the summer, but Patagonia is mostly windy and chilly.
 Carry some good layers for Patagonia, as the weather tends to be unpredictable, it may rain and it is (unsurprisingly) freezing cold on Perito Moreno Glacier.
 Hiking boots are a must, as well as sun block!

-Legal Disclaimer: I was a guest of Flash Pack during my trip to Argentina and I wish to thank them for the incredible experience.
+Legal Disclaimer: I was a guest of Flash Pack during my last trip to Argentina and I wish to thank them for the incredible experience.
 Needless to say, the opinions expressed in this post remain my own.